jkomoros/flux-bot/README.md

 3. Run the app by doing `go build && ./gale-x-bot` .
 It will connect to your dev server and print out debug information.

+## Hacking on application commands

+Slash commands that are installed globally take an hour to roll out.
+When developing that can be a pain.

+You can provide `debug-guild-id` option (or `DEBUG_GUILD_ID` env var) to register the command only to a specific debug guild during development.

 ## Updating the production bot

 The production bot is running in a `tmux` session on a Google Cloud VM running Ubuntu.